-Students should choose this course if they are interested in music production in all its forms.
-They will gain knowledge that will equip them to record, analyse, compose, mix, remix, repair, and arrange popular music in the 21st Century, whilst understanding the history and procedures of the studio in all its forms.
+Choose this course if you are interested in music production in all its forms.
+You will gain knowledge that will equip you to record, analyse, compose, mix, remix, repair, and arrange popular music in the 21st Century, whilst understanding the history and procedures of the studio in all its forms.